pier-digital/modelib/README.md

     {"name": "petal width (cm)", "dtype": "float64"}, ]
 ```
-Alternatively, you can use a pydantic model to define the request model, where the alias field is used to match variable name used in the training dataset:
+Alternatively, you can use a pydantic model to define the request model, where the alias field is used to match the variable names with the column names in the training dataset:

 ```python
 class InputData(pydantic.BaseModel):